 Some cloud services are capable of supporting a larger number of platforms and applications.
 One fine example here is Dropbox, it works on Windows, iOS, Android and Linux.
 The service is relatively inexpensive too.

 Make sure to subscribe only to unique services, avoid duplicates.
 If cloud A and cloud B offer identical functionality, why do you need to subscribe to both of them?

 Cloud storage is different from cloud backup

 Copying files to remote servers so you can retrieve them from another computer is called cloud backup.
 Mostly used for long-term retention and data restoration, it typically offers superior encryption.
 Cloud storage works well if you need to regularly synchronize your content across devices.

 Keeping the same files and folders on multiple services does not make much sense, assigning each service its own content seems to be a much better idea to me.

 Manage your online content via third-party app

-CloudMounter is a multiple cloud storage manager, i.e. an app that can mount cloud drive services on your computer, so you can access and manage multiple cloud storage in an easy and efficient way.
+CloudMounter is a multiple cloud storage manager, i.e. an app that can mount cloud drive services on your computer, so you can access and manage multiple cloud storage in an easy and efficient way, also transfer files between storages, for example from Dropbox to Google Drive.
 Files get copied to your hard drive only when you decide to open them from the cloud, so no local storage space gets wasted.
 Using CloudMounter is totally safe, the app does not store your sensitive data such as logins and passwords.
 Besides, the developer added encryption to data transfer and storage in the latest release.